-(TRENTON) – A three-bill legislative package sponsored by Assembly Democrats Valerie Vainieri Huttle, Gary S. Schaer, Gabriela Mosquera, Carmelo G. Garcia and Cleopatra Tucker to prevent delays and ensure that residents in need who apply for Supplemental Nutrition Assistance Program (SNAP) benefits receive the benefits in a timely manner was approved Monday by the General Assembly.
+(TRENTON) – Two Assembly approved bills sponsored by Assembly Democrats Valerie Vainieri Huttle, Gary Schaer, Gabriela Mosquera, Nancy Pinkin, Elian Pintor Marin, Carmelo Garcia and Cleopatra Tucker to prevent delays and ensure that residents in need who apply for food benefits receive them in a timely manner were advanced Monday by a Senate panel.

 “The number of people in New Jersey relying on SNAP has doubled in the last six years.
-And yet New Jersey ranks second to last in the country in meeting the federal requirement that SNAP applications be processed within 30 days,” said Vainieri Huttle (D-Bergen), who is sponsoring all three measures.
+And yet New Jersey ranks second to last in the country in meeting the federal requirement that SNAP applications be processed within 30 days,” said Vainieri Huttle (D-Bergen).
 “Families that struggle to keep food on the table should not have to wait longer than what is required by federal law.
 These legislative proposals put systems in place to help ensure that low-income families in New Jersey who are eligible for these benefits receive them in a timely manner.”

 “Food is not a luxury.
 Having to wait for these benefits because of a mistake made on the application or missing documents can have significant consequences for a family that is struggling financially,” said Schaer (D-Bergen/Passaic).
 “Providing a receipt could help ensure that the application has been completed as it should be, preventing further delays in the application process.”